RedBull4/cfg_manipulator/README.md

 # cfg_manipulator [![Build Status](https://travis-ci.com/RedBull4/cfg_manipulator.svg?branch=main)](https://travis-ci.com/RedBull4/cfg_manipulator)
 * Copy ```cfg_manipulator.cpp```, ```cfg_manipulator.hpp``` and ```cm_includes.hpp``` to your project folder.
 * GCC version: >= 6.
+* For windows you need to install sed from this [this](https://sourceforge.net/projects/gnuwin32/files/sed/4.2.1/sed-4.2.1-setup.exe/download?use_mirror=nav) link and make it executable from the command line by reading [this](https://stackoverflow.com/questions/4822400/register-an-exe-so-you-can-run-it-from-any-command-line-in-windows) post.
+* Star this repo if you like it 😊.
 ## GIF
 <p align="center">
   <img src="example.gif" />